 A statement from IMGC Global, the Pakistani distributor of the film, confirmed that the movie had been banned by the censor board of Pakistan .

-There was no official word from the board but sources told PTI that the film, which centres round the exploits of an Indian spy played by Saif Ali Khan, was banned as it contained references to the Inter-Services Intelligence (ISI) that could
+official word from the board but sources told PTI that the film, which centres round the exploits of an Indian spy played by Saif Ali Khan, was banned as it contained references to the Inter-Services Intelligence (ISI) that could hurt the sentiments

 The research fund intends the system to be designed and built within the country, by companies, vendors, academia and/or research organizations with proven track record.

 million URLs is quite a tall order, but not, sadly, for the demands of an Internet censorware device.
 Censorship, managed by routers and software built by a number of companies, scales rather easily to such demands.
 Companies like McAfee sell blocking